-Donner Lake is a natural lake and reservoir, with the upper 12 feet (approximately 9,500 acre-feet) controlled by a dam entirely owned and operated by the Truckee Meadows Water Authority (TMWA).
-All stored water in the reservoir is currently controlled through water rights now belonging entirely to TMWA.
+Donner Lake is a natural lake and reservoir, with the upper 12 feet (approximately 9,500 acre-feet) controlled by a dam owned and operated by the Truckee Meadows Water Authority (TMWA).
+All stored water in the reservoir is controlled through water rights belonging entirely to TMWA.

-The lake is home to permanent and seasonal residents, and attracts many summer visitors to enjoy its numerous activities.
+The lake is home to permanent and seasonal residents and businesses, and the numerous activities around the lake attract many summer visitors.
 Many shops, marinas, restaurants, businesses, and services operate near the lake and depend on it for their success.
-Local activities include fishing, swimming, boating and water-skiing, camping, picnicking, and hiking.
+Local activities include fishing, swimming, boating and water skiing, camping, picnicking, and hiking.
 Donner Lake holds good populations of rainbow trout, brown trout, and lake trout, as well as kokanee salmon.

-Private boat docks, operated at various lakefront properties, are in high demand, and provide temporary and seasonal mooring opportunities to residents and seasonal guests, for a fee.
-A public boat ramp, operated by the Truckee Donner Recreation & Parks District, is available in the northwest corner of Donner Lake.
+Private boat docks, operated at various lakefront properties, are in high demand and provide temporary and seasonal mooring opportunities to residents and seasonal guests.
+A public boat ramp, operated by the Truckee-Donner Recreation & Park District, is available in the northwest corner of Donner Lake.

 Over the years, improvements have been made in and around the lake based on traditional and historical lake levels.
-According to local property owners, the current lake level for optimal use during the high-use summer months is between 5934.0 feet and 5935.8 feet.
-Lake levels below this range make many of the boat launching and temporary docking facilities difficult or impossible to use, and as a result, may negatively affect the local economy.
+According to local property owners, the preferred lake level for optimal use during the high-use summer months is between 5934.0 feet and 5935.8 feet.
+These lake levels correspond to reservoir storage of 7,967 acre-feet and 9,495 acre-feet, respectively.
+Lake levels below this range during the high-use summer season make many of the boat launching and temporary docking facilities difficult or impossible to use, and as a result, negatively affect the local economy.

-The Donner Lake Indenture Agreement (1943) (included in the Appendix) governs the operation of Donner Lake, and contains provisions to restrict the maximum lake level to 5935.8 feet.
+The 1943 Donner Lake Indenture Agreement (included in the Appendix) governs the operation of Donner Lake and contains provisions to restrict the maximum lake level to 5935.8 feet.
 It also prohibits any releases above minimum flows during the summer months of June, July, and August if the lake level falls below 5932.0 feet (United States Coast and Geodetic Survey 1925).
-The minimum level, set in the 1943 agreement, is often too low for the high-use summer months because of the fixed elevations of existing ramps and docks and the sediments that have deposited over the years at various locations around the lake.
+But it is often recognized and noted by residents that the minimum level, set in the 1943 agreement, is often too low for the high-use summer months because of the fixed elevations of existing ramps and docks and the sediments that have deposited over the years at various locations around the lake.
 Lake levels maintained at the higher levels of the allowable range are always preferred by the local users.
 Current levels of silt accumulation from incoming streams, particularly on the west end of the lake, significantly restricts use of the boat launching facilities, except when the lake is at higher levels (above 5934.0 feet).
 Occasional properly permitted dredging operations by local interests may help maintain boat ramp access in certain areas during lower water conditions.
 DWR will continue to coordinate with TMWA, and will request that, as the sole owner and operator of the reservoir resources in Donner Lake, they balance their necessary operations to serve its downstream customers with the needs of the local Donner Lake economy, including property owners, seasonal visitors, businesses, and recreational and environmental interests.